Sexually Transmitted Diseases (STDs In Women) (cont.)

 Chlamydia is very destructive to the Fallopian tubes.
 It can also cause severe pelvic infection.
-If untreated, about 30% of women with chlamydia will develop pelvic inflammatory disease (PID; see above).
-Because it is common for infected women to have no symptoms, chlamydial infection is often untreated and results in extensive destruction of the Fallopian tubes, pregnancy.
+If untreated, some women with chlamydia will develop pelvic inflammatory disease (PID; see above).
+Because it is common for infected women to have no symptoms, chlamydial infection is often untreated and results in extensive destruction of the Fallopian tubes, fertility problems and tubal pregnancy.

 Chlamydial infection, like gonorrhea, is associated with an increased incidence of premature births.
 In addition, the infant can acquire the infection during passage through the infected birth canal, leading to serious eye damage or pneumonia.
 For this reason, all newborns are treated with eye drops containing an antibiotic that kills chlamydia.
 Treatment of all newborns is routine because of the large number of infected women without symptoms and the dire consequences of chlamydial eye infection to the newborn.